IIT Kharagpur: General Championship

 The students of IIT Kharagpur compete among themselves in various events held under the purview of open-IIT and inter-hall events, and the results of the latter contribute to the points that determine the winner of General Championship.
 The four categories in which General Championships are decided are Sports, Social and cultural activities, Technology, and Hall affairs.
 The women's hostel together participate as a single team in all events with the exception of sports, where women's team do not participate at inter-hall level.
 IIT Kharagpur participates in the Inter IIT Sports Meet, held annually in one of the IITs by policy of rotation.

 The students choose their representatives by elections held under the control of the Technology Students' Gymkhana.
 A fortnightly newsletter called The Scholar's Avenue, named after the avenue common to the student halls, is published by an independent student body.
 A Hindi monthly newsletter, Awaaz, is published by another independent student body.
 Individual halls organise "Hall day" — an annual event that involves lighting and decoration of the organising hall, with a social gathering of students from all halls—during March.
-The event is also used by the halls to popularise their candidates for student body elections.